SpaceCodelab/realtime-collaborative-editor/README.md

 - Clients track their cursor position and selection in local awareness state
 - Awareness updates are sent to server via `awareness-update` event
 - Server broadcasts awareness updates to all clients in the document room
-- Frontend renders remote cursors as colored overlays on the editor
+- Frontend renders remote cursors using `yCursorPlugin` from y-prosemirror

 ### Persistence